soumyajit4419/MedHub_360/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-javascript.svg)](https://forthebadge.com)
 [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](https://forthebadge.com)

-# 📱 _Automating Healthcare_ 🏥
+# 📱 _MedHub 360_ 🏥

 _**Connecting Doctors and Patients and making hassle free strorage and access to medical information from anywhere**_ <br />

 ### 😔 Challenges in Indian Medical System :

 1. Most of the medical records we have today are in `unstructured form`.
 For a patient it is difficult to store tons of data in the form of `doctor’s notes`, `discharge statements`, `prescriptions` and lab reports which are all in paper.
 2. Such data is mostly unstructured, and very` difficult` to `analyse`.
 3. The `past medical data` is important for a doctor, because in our country, we go to various doctors depending on their specialities and the current doctor must know what all has been `administered` in the `past` for `better diagnosis`.
 4. On top of that, because of the obvious `difficulties` of storing them as `hard copies`, some of them might be `misplaced` which may make it all the more `difficult` for a `doctor` to help.
 5. By using this `application`, the `doctor` doesn't have to `sift` through tons of `paperwork` and the data is available in a structured way which makes the diagnosis `fast` and `effective`.
 With the `Symptoms Checker System`, many people of our country who `don't` have `access` to nearby emergency medical facilities can check with the help of this application by what `disease` they may be `suffering` from.

 With the amount of pressure Indian Medical system has, this one application will go a long way in making things faster, smoother and easier for patients as well as doctors.

 ### 🎯 Our Goals :